ali77gh/ProjectAnalyzer/README.md

   - [ ] By detecting programming language postfixes

 - [ ] Filter empty lines (or bracket only lines)
-- [ ] Detect comments and documantation and tests for some programming languages
+- [ ] Detect comments and documentation and tests for some programming languages
 - [x] Ignore what is in gitignore
 - [x] Watch option (live update)
 - [x] Ignore directories by --ignore
 - [ ] A way to do nested analyze
   - [ ] TUI mode with cd ability
-  - [ ] inline small analyze for sub directoriess
+  - [ ] inline small analyze for sub directories

 - [ ] Json output
-- [ ] VS-Code extention
+- [ ] VS-Code extension
 - [ ] Git history for more analyze
 - [ ] a website to do all this in frontend by downloading zip from github + WASM (is that even possible? will CORS block me to do this?)